awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 Type: ARN

 **DequeueTimestamp**  <a name="DequeueTimestamp-CTR"></a>
 The date and time the contact was removed from the queue, in UTC time\.
-Either the customer disconnected or the contact was connected to an agent\.
+Either the customer disconnected or the agent started interacting with the customer\.
 Type: String \(*yyyy*\-*mm*\-*dd*T*hh*:*mm*:*ss*Z\)

 **Duration**  <a name="Duration-CTR"></a>